-Decision trees are a powerful tool in the realm of chatbots, allowing them to handle complex queries with a structured and logical approach.
-In this article you can read how decision tree prompting can improve your chatbot's interactions.
+Decision trees are a powerful tool in the realm of AI Agents, allowing them to handle complex queries with a structured and logical approach.
+In this article you can read how decision tree prompting can improve your AI Agent interactions.

-Decision tree prompting will enable your chatbot to ask follow-up questions and respond appropriately based on the user's input.
-We'll explore some common scenarios and provide detailed examples to help you understand and implement decision tree Instructions in your chatbot.
+Decision tree prompting will enable your AI Agent to ask follow-up questions and respond appropriately based on the user's input.
+We'll explore some common scenarios and provide detailed examples to help you understand and implement decision tree Instructions in your AI Agent.

 What is a decision tree instruction?

-A decision tree instruction guides a chatbot on how to respond based on a series of conditions that stem from a user's response.
-It essentially allows the chatbot to handle a conversation flow that can branch out into various paths, depending on the information provided by the user.
+A decision tree instruction guides a AI Agent on how to respond based on a series of conditions that stem from a user's response.
+It essentially allows the AI Agent to handle a conversation flow that can branch out into various paths, depending on the information provided by the user.

 Example scenario: tracking a package